nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 Get some deep thinking of the prediction values in the work of "giving each estimate a probabilty".
 The key to assess the probability of the being true positive at certain delta value `Pr(is True Positive| K > Mean + Delta * SD)` is PPV (= TP / P).
 However, the probability of the value to be a true negative at certain delta value `Pr(is True Negative | K < Mean + Delta * SD)` is actually the FDR (= 1 - PPV).
 It is because the certain value is either being correctly predicted as positive or negative thus the probability of the value being identified as negtive is just the 1 - PPV.

+Glad that I can figure this out.
+I will run the code tomorrow to try one sample.
+Also, another plan for tomorrow is to redo the mix data 2 and 3 to see the power of the current pipeline.